 The Commission took action on February 6, 2019, to update the STIP - Funding Allocation policy.
 Several changes were made to the policy that will begin to take effect in 2022.
 As this draft STIP was developed, the first year that was not fully programmed was 2022.
 As the department and the planning partner's began their work on this draft STIP, the criteria that was followed was based on the revised policy.
 For instance, beginning in 2022, an Asset Management funding category will replace the Taking Care of the System funding category.
 MoDOT's asset management plan will be used to establish the total funding amount for the Asset Management category.
 The Asset Management category will distribute funding to two subcategories: major bridges and asset management.
 An allocation to major bridge funding will occur as needed and will be distributed directly to each district.
-The Asset Management category will replace the Flexible Funds funding category in 2022.
+The Asset Management category will be reviewed and updated, if necessary, annually.
+A System Improvement category will replace the Flexible Funds funding category in 2022.
 These funds must first be used to meet asset management goals, and then remaining funds may be used for other priorities.
 The engineering budget will be deducted from the available funding for distribution and the Asset Management Deficit Program will be discontinued in 2022.